-The problems of vagueness and uncertainty have been for a long time considered by philosophers and logicians e.g. (Russell 1923; Russell 1950; Black 1937; Black 1963; Fine 1975).
-Also computers scientists, in particular, researchers interested in AI have brought new ideas to this area of research.
-The most important ones are seemingly the fuzzy set theory Zadeh (1965) and the theory of evidence Shafer (1976).
+The problem of vagueness and uncertainty have been for a long time considered by philosophers and logicians e.g. [13, 14, 1, 2, 3].
+Besides, computers scientists, in particular researcher interested in AI have brought new ideas to this area of research.
+The most important ones are seemingly the fuzzy set theory [21] and the theory of evidence [15].

-In this paper we would like to outline briefly another approach to these problems offered by the rough set theory Pawlak (1991).
-Although the proposed approach is somehow related to that offered by the fuzzy set theory Pawlak (1994) and the evidence theory, Skowron (1994) it can be viewed in its own rights.
+In this paper we would like to outline briefly another approach to these problems offered by the rough set theory [10].
+Although the proposed approach is somehow related to that offered by the fuzzy set theory [11] and the evidence theory, [17] it can be viewed in its own rights.

 The rough set theory bears on the assumption that we have initially some information (knowledge) about elements of the universe we are interested in.
 Evidently to some elements of the universe the same information can be associated and consequently the elements can be similar or indiscernible in view of the available information.
-Similarity is assumed to be a reflexive and symmetric relation, whereas the indiscernibility relation is also transitive.
+Similarity is assumed to be a reflexive and symmetric relation, whereas the idiscernibility relation - also transitive.
 Thus similarity is a tolerance relation and indiscernibility is an equivalence relation.

-It is worthwhile to mention in this context that the concepts of similarity and indiscernibility attracted attention of philosophers and logicians for many years e.g. Williamson (1990), nevertheless these concepts are still not understood fully.
-Interesting study of these problems can be also found in two recent papers of Marcus (Marcus 1994a; Marcus 1994b).
+It is worthwhile to mention in this context that the concepts of similarity and indiscernibility attracted attention of philosophers and logicians for many years e.g. [20], nevertheless these concepts are still not understood fully.
+Interesting study of these problems can be also found in two recent papers of Marcus [7, 8].